 Author: Isabelle Boucq

-Isabelle Boucq, a French native and former HTI student as an author of “On the Ground” an HTI forum blog.
-Boucq first came to the United States to study at the University of Oregon where she obtained a master’s in Journalism.
-She has worked as a freelance writer for over 15 years covering high tech, business and many other topics in French and in English.
-With her American husband and two sons, she lives alternatively in Paris and in California.
-In 2010, she discovered HT and attended HTI classes before working as a volunteer in an adult day center under the supervision of a HTI graduate.
-While preparing to return to France in the spring of 2012, she started a blog in French, Le bonheur est dans le jardin, to help French speakers discover the field of horticultural therapy through a variety of programs, both in the US and in France.
-Upon her return to France where HT is a budding discipline, she joined a training session led by Anne Ribes, a pioneer in the field, and was invited to speak at a conference on HT.
-She also helped start and manage the first French online forum about HT.
+Isabelle Boucq, a French native and former HTI student, worked for over 20 years as a freelance journalist covering high tech, business and many other topics in French and in English.
+With her American husband and two sons, she has lived alternatively in Paris and in California.
+In 2010, she discovered HT and attended HTI classes before volunteering in an adult day center under the supervision of a HTI graduate.
+While preparing to return to France in the spring of 2012, she started a blog in French, Le bonheur est dans le jardin, to help French speakers discover the field of horticultural therapy through a variety of programs in France, in the US and all over the world.
+In 2018, she co-founded and served as the first president of the Fédération Française Jardins Nature et Santé to raise awareness about HT and other ecotherapies.
+That year, she also completed her studies in psychology.
+She currently works as a psychologist in a public hospital and in private practice in France